Home

 It's spread over 80 acres so there's plenty of room for them.

-There are several indoor exhibits (5 hangars)... look for the oldest or best restored inside, but the majority of the planes are outside.
+There are 5 hangars.
+The oldest or best restored are inside, but the majority of the planes are outside.

 That's good for preserving the planes that must stay outside...